mahbubabbas/lords-django-training/README.md

 Shaikh Mahbub Abbas, ( _mahbubabbas @gmail.com_ )

 ## License
-It's absolutely open to all esteemed members of LIET and others :smiley:
+It's absolutely free for all esteemed members of LIET and others :smiley: